 - Reduce electricity and Guarantee of Origin price exposures

 - Reach and communicate sustainability goals to customers and stakeholders

 The reasons listed above help us understand why PPAs are becoming increasingly popular among corporations seeking a sustainable outlook.
 Further, as PPA structures often become more complex as electricity markets evolve, we will walk you through the most common types and structures.

 Types of Power Purchase Agreements

-On-site PPA: Here the buyer has direct access to electricity supply through its close physical proximity.
-No public grids are required to transport the electricity, often avoiding grid fees, which make these types of agreement financially attractive.
+On-site PPA: Here the buyer has direct access to the electricity supply through its close physical proximity.
+No public grids are required to transport the electricity, often avoiding grid fees, which make these types of agreements financially attractive.